 The next part of the VMOS review is the interface.
 The interface is like a new Android device.
-The installed Android version is Android Lollipop which is reasonably old now.
-Down the bottom, five app icons.
+The installed Android version is Android Lollipop which is reasonably old.
 A floating icon which can be placed on the edge is the VMOS settings pop-up.
-The pop-up includes minimize, tasks manager, restart VMOS, home, and notification options.
+The pop-up includes minimise, tasks manager, restart VMOS, home, and notification options.
 You can also swipe from the top to open the notification panel.
 Swiping from the top can sometimes open the built-in notification panel, so you’ll have to be careful there.

-As the app has the root access, the app can change device settings including Bluetooth and WIFI.
+The app can change device settings, including, Bluetooth and Wi-Fi.
 The settings menu comes with the resolution, floating window, virtual button settings, and the system settings options.
 The system settings, of course, contain the device settings.

 Another great feature is installing and importing applications.
 I have already talked about using dual WhatsApp using third-party apps, but this is something high level with so many customisation options.
-You can already import the installed apps or go to Google Play to download some other apps to start creating a separate place for work stuff.
+You can import the installed apps or go to Google Play to download some apps to start creating a separate workplace.

 Check out: 7 best Android video converter apps in 2019.

-Well, there is always something good and bad.
-We have already discussed the good features, let’s talk about the negative effects of the app in the final part of the VMOS review.
+Well, there is always something positive and negative.
+We have already discussed the useful features; let’s talk about the adverse effects of the app.

-- The app takes an enormous amount of storage and because it is based on VM, the apps you install and the media you add will be saved in the storage.
+- The app takes an enormous amount of storage, and because it is based on VM, the apps you install and the media you add will be count separately.

-Well, if you don’t want to carry two devices, you simply can’t afford the second one, or you have a dual sim phone and you want to use a separate OS for the other SIM, then VMOS is the right application for you.
-You can give it a go and see if works for you.
+Well, if you don’t want to carry two devices, or you can’t afford the second one, or you have a dual sim phone and want to use a separate OS for the other SIM, then VMOS is the right application for you.
+You can give it a go and see if it works for you.